lucthanca/shopify-cli/packages/cli/README.md

   Clones a Git repository to your local machine to use as the starting point for building a theme.

-  If no Git repository is specified, then this command creates a copy of "Dawn" (https://github.com/Shopify/dawn), Shopify's example theme, with the specified name in the current folder.
+  If no Git repository is specified, then this command creates a copy of Shopify's "Skeleton theme" (https://github.com/Shopify/skeleton-theme.git), with the specified name in the current folder.
 If no name is provided, then you're prompted to enter one.

-  > Caution: If you're building a theme for the Shopify Theme Store, then you can use Dawn as a starting point.
-However, the theme that you submit needs to be "substantively different from Dawn" (https://shopify.dev/docs/themes/store/requirements#uniqueness) so that it provides added value for users.
-Learn about the "ways that you can use Dawn" (https://shopify.dev/docs/themes/tools/dawn#ways-to-use-dawn).
+  > Caution: If you're building a theme for the Shopify Theme Store, then you can use our example theme as a starting point.
+However, the theme that you submit needs to be "substantively different from existing themes" (https://shopify.dev/docs/themes/store/requirements#uniqueness) so that it provides added value for users.
 ```

 ## `shopify theme language-server`